 15th Anniversary Celebration, 2012

-2012 was the Year of the Dragon and it was a time to recognize Sistership’s 15th Anniversary.
-A celebration was held on Saturday, October 13, 2012, at the Calgary Winter Club.
+2012 was the Year of the Dragon, and it was a time to recognize Sistership’s 15th Anniversary.
+Sistership celebrated on Saturday, October 13, 2012, at the Calgary Winter Club.
 Over 120 present and past members, coaches, and trainers attended the event.
 It was a time to reminisce, reconnect, and celebrate 15 years of success and friendship.

 Calgary Roughnecks’ Game, 2010